marketao/marketao.github.io/index.md

 **As my PhD dissertation submission approaches in August 2024 🎓, I am currently seeking a position as postdoctoral researcher, research assistant, or adjunct lecturer.**

 ## Research Interests
-- Intersectional inequalities
+- Intersectional Inequalities
-- Institutional Gender dynamics
+- Institutional Dynamics
 - Gender in Conflict
 - Civil-Military Relations
 - Colonial Legacies
 - Middle Eastern Politics and Societies (Israel/Palestine, Druzes)
-- Mixed Research Methods, Interviewing
+- Mixed Research Methods, Interviewing Methods

 ## Research Papers
 - ODLOVÁ, Markéta. *The Effects of Gendered and Ethnicised Conscription on Political and Civic Life: The Case of Israeli Circassian and Druze Citizens.* **(WORK IN PROGRESS)**